ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 > This fundamental tool has many different uses, for example specializing a general function in a few different ways, by introducing very little additional syntax as we will see in the next sections.

+Operator sections are just shorthand for partial application on infix operators; however the usual caveats for non-commutative functions such as arithmetic division `/` apply:

+{% highlight haskell %}
+> (/2) 3
+1.5

+> (2/) 3
+0.6666666666666666
+{% endhighlight %}

 Other useful higher-order functions that operate on lists are `map` and `foldr`: